 - The abusive partner apologizes and promises to never do it again.
 This is known as the honeymoon period.
 This period is often a calm, content time – but generally speaking it will start over again.

 What to expect from domestic violence counseling

 When you work with a counselor they’ll start by listening to your story.
-There is no judgement.
+There is no judgment.
 You will be heard.
 You will determine the goals in your counseling and it will move at a pace you’re comfortable with.
 Some focuses many clients choose include:

 - Understanding the dynamics and effects of abuse.

 - Crisis intervention in which your counselor assists you in finding a way out of your situation.

 - Help sorting out your feelings.
 Many clients feel confused, helpless, and even guilty.
 It’s normal to still have feelings for your abuser.
 Your counselor can help you sort out these confusing feelings.

 - Creating and implementing safety and support groups.